xususan/apcomp-221/README.md

     python3 src/count_column_uniques.py datasets/mid_sample_set.csv config/quasi.config

+## 1. Distribution of quasi-identifiers in the US

+To run our script, make sure you have R (3.5.2 or above verified) installed.
+Open up R or Rstudio, and run `source "problem_1.R`.
+It will take a little bit of time, but it will then print desired values to Terminal.

 ## 2. quasi-identifier CSV

 `quasi_reduce.py` is used to output a CSV that only has the quasi-identifiers for a given dataset.